 Welcome to the new UPSA WEBSITE

-The next UPSA meeting will be held at the United Sportsman Club, Located just north of Iron Mountain, Michigan on January 20, 2018 at 10:00 AM EST (9:00 CST).
+The next UPSA meeting will be held at the William Anderson Sportsman Club, Hermansville, Michigan on July 28, 2018 at 10:00 AM EST (9:00 CST).
+Hoping for the weather for the summer will be nice so we sports people, and all others can enjoy the great outdoors.

 Important Message from President Demboski